Asia-Pacific Management Accounting Association: Journal

+The association publishes the Asia-Pacific Management Accounting Journal (APMAJ) three times a year.
+The journal serves as a platform for disseminating research findings in management accounting within the region.
+It is indexed in several academic databases, and past issues are archived on the official university hosting platform.

 APMAA News

-APMAA News is the electronic newsletter of the Asia-Pacific Accounting Association.
+APMAA News is the electronic newsletter of the Asia-Pacific Management Accounting Association.
 It is published online three times per year in English.
-The newsletter reports on relevant APMAA events, professional activities and announcements involving members and their associates, and other topics relevant to the membership.
+The newsletter reports on relevant APMAA events, professional activities, and announcements involving members and their associates.